 - Painful intercourse

 What are Uterine Polyps?

-Like fibroids, polyps are growths that develop around the uterine wall, but that is where the similarities end.
-During menstruation, the endometrium (the lining of the uterus) is shed and regenerates after the period cycle.
-Over time, roundish growths (polyps) can begin to develop as the endometrium begins to grow back.
+Like fibroids, polyps are growths that develop around the uterine wall, but that’s where the similarities end.
+That’s because polyps are tied to your periods.
+Once you start menstruation, you shed your uterine lining.
+It then regenerates after the period cycle.
+Over time, roundish growths (polyps) may develop as the uterine lining returns.
 There are two types of polyps: pedunculated (attached to the uterine wall by a stalk) or sessile (attached by a large base).
-Typically, polyps grow in size from anywhere between a few millimeters to a few centimeters.
+Most polyps range in size from a few millimeters to a few centimeters.